Testing Spreading Behavior in Networks with Arbitrary Topologies: Lower Bounds for the Case T = 2

-\paragraph{The distribution.} Consider the distribution $D$ of inputs obtained by the following process: \begin{enumerate} \item Pick a subset $B \subseteq V$ at random by independently adding each node in $V$ to $B$ with probability $3\eps$. \item Set $\ENV(v,1) = 0$ for every $v \in V$. \item Set $\ENV(v,2) = 1$ if and only if $v \in B$. \end{enumerate} As we show next, an instance produced by $D$ is $\eps$-far from $\oBP$ with high probability.
+\paragraph{The distribution.} Consider the distribution $D$ of inputs obtained by the following process: \begin{enumerate} \item Pick a subset $B \subseteq V$ at random by independently adding each right-vertex in $V$ to $B$ with probability $6\eps$. \item Set $\ENV(v,1) = 0$ for every $v \in V$. \item Set $\ENV(v,2) = 1$ if and only if $v \in B$. \end{enumerate} As we show next, an instance produced by $D$ is $\eps$-far from $\oBP$ with high probability.
 (Hence without restriction we may assume $D$ always produces an $\eps$-far instance.)
+Intuitively this should be the case since most nodes only have about a $6\eps$ fraction of their neighbors colored black.
+However, this alone is not enough because it does exclude the possibility of a group of nodes $C$ sharing the same white neighbors.
+Indeed, if this is the case, then $N(C)$ can be predominantly black even though $N(C)$ contains almost only white nodes.
+This is where the first of the expander guarantees of \cref{lem_expander_lower_bound_one_step_one_sided_error} kicks in, forcing $C$ to have many unique neighbors (and thus $N(C)$ to be predominantly white).